 How Different Sectors Use Network Intelligence to Fight Fraud

-Network risk scoring and link analysis are transforming fraud detection across industries.
+Network analysis is transforming fraud detection across industries.
 Rather than chasing isolated red flags, these tools allow companies to analyze the bigger picture, spotting coordinated activity, shared infrastructure and suspicious behavioral links across user accounts.

-• In fintech and digital banking, this means detecting application fraud by revealing when new customers share IPs, devices or phone numbers with known fraudsters.
+- In fintech and digital banking, this means detecting application fraud by revealing when new customers share IPs or devices with known fraudsters.
 It also helps block synthetic identities during onboarding and flags mule accounts based on transaction patterns that match money laundering networks.

-• eCommerce platforms use network risk scoring to expose fake buyer or seller clusters, catch refund abuse rings and detect when multiple accounts share the same payment details or devices (classic signs of account farming).
+- eCommerce platforms use network analysis to expose fake buyer or seller clusters, catch refund abuse rings and detect when multiple accounts share the same payment details or devices (classic signs of account farming).

-Across all these use cases, the advantage is clear: network scoring brings depth and context.
+Across all these use cases, the advantage is clear: network analysis brings depth and context.
 It connects the dots between users and infrastructure, making fraud easier to detect and harder to miss.
-This not only improves accuracy and automation but also reduces false positives, which is crucial in fast-moving, high-volume environments.
+This not only improves accuracy and automation, which is crucial in fast-moving, high-volume environments.

-What To Look for in a Network Risk Scoring System
+What To Look for in a System With Network Analysis Capabilities

-Choosing the right network risk scoring system is key for staying ahead of organized fraud.
+Choosing the right network analysis solution is key to staying ahead of organized fraud.

 How SEON Helps Uncover Hidden Connections